 \section{Waveform Mismatch}

-In this section, we quantify the mismatch between Type-I/II waveforms for non-spinning binaries, in preparation for discussion on their distinguishability in the next section.
-We also discuss the implication of this mismatch for the GW signal veto process, namely, whether the mismatch leads to Type-II signal rejection in the current LIGO data analysis pipeline.
+In this section, we quantify the mismatch between type I/II waveforms for non-spinning binaries, in preparation for discussion on their distinguishability in the next section.
+We also discuss the implication of this mismatch for the GW signal veto process, namely, whether the mismatch leads to type II signal rejection in the current LIGO data analysis pipeline.